pbshin12/swe645-hw3/README.md

 1. **RDS → Create database** → *Standard create* → Engine: **MySQL** (8.0.x).
 2. **Template: Free tier** (or *Dev/Test* with **Single-AZ** deployment).
 Do **not** use the Production template — it defaults to Multi-AZ and incurs real charges.
-3. **Settings**: DB instance identifier `swe645-hw3-db`, master username `admin`, self-managed master password (save it — it goes into a Kubernetes Secret in step 4 below, and is never committed to git).
+3. **Settings**: DB instance identifier `swe645-hw3-db`, master username `admin`, self-managed master password (save it — it goes into a Kubernetes Secret in step 4 below, and is never committed to git, see sample code in section 3).
 4. **Instance & storage**: `db.t4g.micro` (or `db.t3.micro`), 20 GiB gp3, **disable storage autoscaling**.
 5. **Connectivity**: choose **"Connect to an EC2 compute resource"** and select the cluster's EC2 instance — the console places the database in the same VPC and wires up the security groups (inbound TCP 3306 from the instance) automatically.
 Public access stays **No**; the database is reachable only from inside the VPC.
 6. **Additional configuration**: set *Initial database name* to `surveys`; disable automated backups, enhanced monitoring, and deletion protection (dev-only instance).